Exploring Quantum Annealing for Coarse-Grained Protein Folding: Introduction

-\paragraph{Related work and main contributions} The application of quantum computing for protein folding has recently attracted significant attention due to its wide-spread applications.
+\paragraph{Related work and main contributions} The application of quantum computing for protein folding has recently attracted significant attention due to its widespread applications.
 Despite current quantum computers not yet being capable of handling the complexities of relevant protein sizes, many studies have investigated their potential future use in this field.
 For example, Boulebane~\textit{et al.}~\cite{boulebnane2023peptide} investigated the potential of the quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantum} for the protein structure problem, finding rather negative results in comparison to classical methods.
+Further approaches to the problem using digitized counterdiabatic protocols as presented by Chandarana~\textit{et al.}~\cite{chandarana2023digitized} or Romero~\textit{et al.}~\cite{romero2025protein} which show more promising results than QAOA.
 Outeiral~\textit{et al.}~\cite{outeiral2021investigating} explored the potential for limited quantum speedups by examining the scaling of the spectral gap for a dense problem encoding as the peptide chain length increases, finding exponentially quickly closing gaps for worst-case examples but only polynomially closing gaps in the average case.
 They also compared the performance of simulated annealing with ideal quantum annealing through direct numerical simulations of the Schrödinger equation for short peptide sequences.
-Furthermore, Linn~\textit{et al.}~\cite{linn2024resource} conducted a resource estimation for various approaches to the protein folding problem using gate-based quantum computers and the QAOA.
+Furthermore, Linn~\textit{et al.}~\cite{linn2024resource} conducted a resource estimation for various approaches to the protein folding problem using gate-based quantum computers and QAOA.
 Doga~\textit{et al.}~\cite{doga2024perspective} investigated the protein structure prediction problem with a focus on practical applications.
-They developed a framework to identify proteins that could benefit from quantum computing-based approaches, particularly those with a rugged free energy landscape and limited homologues, to demonstrate an advantage over AI-based methods.
-Notably, they demonstrated that for a proof-of-principle protein (PDB: 5GJB) the quantum computing approach combined with classical post-processing could lead to lower root-mean-square errors in the all-atom resolution than AlphaFold2.
+They developed a framework to identify proteins that could benefit from quantum computing-based approaches, particularly those with a rugged free-energy landscape and limited homologues, to demonstrate an advantage over AI-based methods.
+Notably, they demonstrated that for a proof-of-principle protein (PDB: 5GJB) the quantum computing approach combined with classical post-processing could lead to lower root-mean-square errors at the all-atom resolution than AlphaFold2.